 What I love about poke bowls is that they are light and refreshing, yet filling and full of flavor.
 They are customizable to satisfy specific tastes and can be switched up easily to feel like completely different meals.
 I love to make extra of this marinated salmon to have the next day for lunch and dinner.
-I top my bowls with slightly different topics and I never get bored of it or feel like I’m eating the same “leftovers” again.
+I top my bowls with slightly different ingredients and I never get bored of it or feel like I’m eating the same “leftovers” again.

 Salmon Poke Bowl